chenwein/CS5004-5/lab9/README.md

 * BST test file to test insert

-* code comment for delete
+* Code comment for deletemethod (also included a PDF to demonstrate the remove)

 * text file for project discussion